A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Hormones are chemical messengers that are produced by endocrine glands and travel through the bloodstream to target cells.
-They regulate a wide range of physiological processes, including growth, metabolism, reproduction, and behaviour.
+Hormones are chemical messengers produced by endocrine glands and transported via the bloodstream to target cells.
+They regulate diverse physiological processes, including growth, metabolism, reproduction, and behavior.

 Basic Concepts